Meals at Overland

 Good food (and plenty of it!), excellent nutrition, and fun are the goals of Overland’s meals.
 Each group buys, prepares, and eats all of its meals together.
-Our campers, with their leaders’ supervision, prepare all meals.
+Our students, with their leaders’ supervision, prepare all meals.
+A typical breakfast has cereal, milk, juice, and fruit; most lunches are sandwiches (or wraps) with a variety of fillings, plus chips and fruit; dinners reflect easily-prepared group meals like pasta, burritos, and stir-frys (all of which will typically have a selection of sauces and fillings).
 At Overland, meals are a group experience, an important way to foster connection with and consideration for other group members.

 Allergies & Intolerances

 We recognize there are many young people with food allergies or intolerances.
 We welcome these young people’s interest in joining us, and we ask parents of a prospective Overland student with an allergy/intolerance to please consider the following important information.